MileHacker Logo

 • Visit local museums and art museums.

-• Consider local workshops to learn about traditional crafts.
+• Consider local workshops to find out about traditional crafts.

 Ethical Photography

-Respect people's privacy and cultural norms when taking photographs.
+Respect people's privacy plus cultural etiquette when taking photographs.

 Considerate Photo Taking